gpstathis/cardinality/README.md

 * a `{timestamp}_{site_id}_tables.txt` file where the `guid` visits and counts tables are output as text
 * a `{timestamp}_{site_id}_visits.csv` file where the visit data was recorded

-You can find the files under the `samples` directory.
+You can find the files for the above sample run under the `samples` directory in this repository.
 The counts table for the sample was:

 ```
 Column Family: 'site1_cf_monthly_data'